Netflix/metaflow-service/services/ui_backend_service/docs/plugins.md

 }
 ```

-Where `entrypoint` refers to a source that will be loaded inside sandboxed iframe on user's browser.
+Where `entrypoint` refers to a source that will be loaded inside a sandboxed iframe on the user's browser.

-`entrypoint` can also be defined as absolute url:
+`entrypoint` can also be defined as an absolute url:

 ```json
 {